What is Referential Integrity? Definition and Examples

 - Migrations that fail at the worst moment.
 A migration that adds

 NOT NULL REFERENCESto an existing column will fail on any row whose value doesn't already point to a real parent.
-Most teams find this out in staging by accident, two days before a release.
+Most teams find this out in staging by accident, two days before a release — unless they review the migration against realistic data first.

 In Postgres the symptom you'll see during seeding or testing is usually:

-ERROR: insert or update on table "orders" violates foreign key constraint "orders_customer_id_fkey"
+ERROR: insert or update on table "orders" violates foreign key constraint "orders_user_id_fkey"

 Worth noticing what this means: the database is doing its job.
 It's the producer of the data — your seed script, your migration, your fixture loader — that put a child in the table before its parent.
 Which brings us to the part most articles skip.